weetime/remote_storage_adapter/README.md

 # Remote storage adapter

-This is a write adapter that receives samples via Prometheus's remote write protocol and stores them in Graphite, InfluxDB, or OpenTSDB.
+This is a write adapter that receives samples via Prometheus's remote write protocol and stores them in Graphite, InfluxDB, clickhouse or OpenTSDB.
 It is meant as a replacement for the built-in specific remote storage implementations that have been removed from Prometheus.